Ancient themes and skilled artists and artisans make Ecuador an art collector’s paradise

-One of the great pleasures that many of Ecuador’s expats discover in their adopted country is art collecting.
+One of the great pleasures that many expats discover in Ecuador is art collecting.
 Even those who were not collectors back home take up the habit, smitten by the quality, variety, and sheer emotional force of the talent in this small Andean country.
 Another inducement is that good Ecuadorian art is remarkably inexpensive.

 Although collectors of paintings, sculptures, ceramics and carvings will find high-quality work in all parts of the country, the best place to look is in the Andes.
-Often referred to as the Andean Craft Trail, the route from Ibarra in the north, to Cuenca in the south, offers an artistic treasure trove for those willing to put in the leg work.
-That bounty represent thousands of years of history and a rich continuum of tradition.
+Sometimes referred to as the Andean Craft Trail, the route from the Chota Valley and Ibarra in the north, to Cuenca in the south, offers an artistic treasure trove for those willing to put in the leg work.
+That bounty represent thousands of years of history and a rich legacy of tradition.

 Ecuador’s modern artistic tradition began with the Spanish in the early 16th century, and the country quickly became the arts center of colonial Latin America.
 What became known as the Quito School and, later, the Cuenca School, were founded by Spanish priests and missionaries, using native artisans to produce religious paintings and sculpture.
 Although the schools’ early works were mostly European recreations, the Spanish soon recognized the artistry of indigenous imagery and techniques and these became widely incorporated into Ecuadorian artwork by the beginning of 17th century.